logangoins/Cable/README.md

 # Sillyware
-Random AD Tools I terribly write.
+Random Active Directory techniques I recreate.
 I AM reinventing the wheel on this one.

 ## SillyRoast
 ```